cihga39871/Pipelines.jl/README.md

 - Supports dependency check.

+- Supports inputs, outputs validation, and so on.

 ## Installation

 Pipelines.jl can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run